SANJAY-NT/VTU-Resources/README.md

 # VTU-Resources
-       This repository is a Index for all VTU 18th Scheme CSE and ISE resource repositories.
+       This repository is a Index for all VTU 18th Scheme CSE resource repositories.

 ## Semester 3-8
 - 3rd Sem